waderly/metrictank/docs/installation.md

 percentile_thresholds = "90,75"
 ```

+Also, since by default metrictank listens on port 6060, you'll need to change statsdaemon's `profile_addr` setting from `":6060"` to something else, like `":6061"`.

 Then just run `statsdaemon`.
 If you use ubuntu you can use the package or the [upstart init config](https://github.com/vimeo/statsdaemon/blob/master/upstart-init-statsdaemon.conf) from the statsdaemon repo.

 ### Statsd